1985 Cincinnati Reds season

-The Cincinnati Reds' 1985 season consisted of the Cincinnati Reds attempting to win the National League West.
-The Reds finished in second place, 5½ games behind the Los Angeles Dodgers.
+The 1985 Cincinnati Reds season was the 116th season for the franchise in Major League Baseball, and their 16th and 15th full season at Riverfront Stadium.
+The Cincinnati Reds improved on their 70–92 record from the previous season to finish at 89–72, but missed the postseason for the 6th consecutive year and they finished in second place, 5½ games behind the Los Angeles Dodgers.
 This year, the Reds adopted an alternate uniform.
 Reds pitcher Tom Browning became the last 20th century pitcher to win 20 games in his rookie year.

 Regular season

 Pete Rose

 On September 11, 1985, Rose was thought to have broken Ty Cobb's all-time hits record with his 4,192nd hit, a single to left-center field off San Diego Padres pitcher Eric Show.
 A subsequent independent review of Cobb's hits, however, revealed that two of them were double-counted.
 As a result, it has been suggested that Pete Rose actually broke the all-time hits record against the Cubs' Reggie Patterson with a single in the first in the Reds 5-5 called game against Chicago on September 8.